fossabot/wordpress-plugin/selz-ecommerce/readme.txt

 2. Navigate to to the 'Plugins' page in the WordPress Dashboard
 3. Select 'Add New > Upload > Choose File' and select the 'selz-ecommerce.zip' file

-Once the plugin has been activated you will have "Add Product" and "Add Store" buttons available above your visual editor to add to your post or page.
+Once the plugin has been activated you will see the new Gutenberg blocks available under 'Selz Ecommerce'.

 == Frequently Asked Questions ==